Know someone who could find this site useful? Send them a link and keep the awareness growing!

 Alice Miller's latest and clearest demonstration of how world violence is actually caused by the destructiveness of so called 'normal' child rearing practices.
 Alice breaks the spell of the delusion that what happens in childhood can be ignored.
-Not to be missed, especially is you are surrounded by people who are attempting to make your recovery journey 'wrong'.
+Not to be missed, especially if you are surrounded by people who are attempting to make your recovery journey 'wrong'.

-John Bradshaw's acclaimed introduction to recovering from growing up in a dysfunctional family - Contains a wealth of information and practical exercises to support early and middle stage recovery.
+John Bradshaw's acclaimed introduction to recovering from growing up in a dysfunctional family.
+Contains a wealth of information and practical exercises to support early and middle stage recovery.

 Susan Forward's book is an easy to read introduction for early and middle stage recovery.
-Susan lists some of the signs of Toxic Parents; What they are, what do they do, and ways to recover.
+Susan lists some of the signs of Toxic Parents; what they are, what do they do, and ways to recover.